Kaushalkhokhar/react-udemy/README.md

   - avoid using this and find some alternative solution
   - Focusing and input is very realistic use case for forwardRef
   - i.e Input.js in LoginAndLogout project

+### How React work behind the scene

+- React.memo();
+  - Used when we want to stop execution of specific children component at sate change on current component for **performance oprimization**
+  - when component having a long chain of children and has frequent state change then we can use this.
+  - Limitation
+    - This works only for primitive values like number, string, boolens etc
+    - but for reference values like arrays, function it does not work as per expectation **so what?**
+  - Solution is **useCallback()**
+    - wrap the function with useCallback() and also give dependencies like in the same way/rules as useEffect().
+    - and then wrap a children with Reat.memo() to which it is passed.
+    - **Note:** If wrapped function contains a variable which value depends on outside of funciton parameter then that varable must be as dependencies for useCallback()